aimacode/aima-java/trunk/aimax-osm/README.txt

 - To establish a connection to a GPS, the RXTX serial port library (http://www.rxtx.org/) must be installed.
 See gps package documentation for details.

+- To enable the osm.bz2 reader, the Apache Commons Compress library (see http://commons.apache.org/compress/) is needed.
+If you want to read compressed osm files, download the corresponding jar file and add it to your class path.

 == Example OSM Maps ==